-The rest of this paper is organized as follows.
-In Section 2, we recall the vacuum modules of affine Lie algebras, Shapovalov form and vacuum determinant.
+0.2cm The rest of this paper is organized as follows.
+In Section 2, we recall the universal affine vertex algebras, Shapovalov form and vacuum determinant.
 In Section 3, we analyze the determinant formula and then give an equivalent condition for determining weights of minimal singular vectors.
-Section 4 is dedicated to proving Theorem \ref{JS25b}.
-The proof of Theorem \ref{main2} is given in Section 5.
-In Section 6, we give the weights of minimal singular vectors of $V^{\kappa}(\mathfrak{g})$ for $\mathfrak{g}$ of types $\mathsf{E}_6$, $\mathsf{E}_7$ and $\mathsf{E}_8$.
+Section 4 is dedicated to proving \Cref{JS25b}.
+The proof of \Cref{main2} is given in Section 5.
+We also deal with the case that $\mathfrak{g}$ is of $\mathsf{E}$-type in this section.
+But we omit the proof of \Cref{singE}.
+Section 6 is dedicated to giving criteria of longest elements in left cosets of $\widehat{W}_0(\Lambda^{(\kappa)})$.
+Finally in Section 7, we give characterization of $\tilde{y}$ and $\tilde{z}_0$ for simply-laced $\mathfrak{g}$ by \Cref{Alongesty,Alongestz}, \Cref{Dlongesty,Dlongestz}, and \Cref{Elongesty,Elongestz}.